 Students taking the Machine Transcription Course will be charged an \$80 to \$250 deposit, dependent upon the machine, for use of the equipment.
 The deposit will be refunded upon return of the equipment during book and tape buy back times.

 TECHNOLOGY FEES

-A technology fee for on-campus courses is assessed based on the following: full-time students \$1.00 per credit hour, part-time (less than 12 hours) \$.50 per credit hour.
+A technology fee for on-campus courses is assessed at the rate of \$4.50 per credit hour.

 ONLINE TECHNICAL FEES